Project type: Bridge Project

 AI is currently limited by the need for massive data centres and centralized architectures, as well as the need to move this data to algorithms.
 To overcome this key limitation, AI will evolve from today’s highly structured, controlled, and centralized architecture to a more flexible, adaptive, and distributed network of devices.
-This transformation will bring algorithms to the data, made possible by algorithmic agility and autonomous data discovery, and it will drastically reduce the need for high-bandwidth connectivity, which is required to transport massive data sets, and eliminate any potential sacrifice of the data’s security and privacy.
+This transformation will bring algorithms to the data, made possible by algorithmic agility and autonomous data discovery, and it will drastically reduce the need for high-bandwidth connectivity, which is required to transport massive data sets and eliminate any potential sacrifice of the data’s security and privacy.
 Furthermore, it will eventually allow true real-time learning at the edge.

-This transformation is enabled by the merging of AI and IoT into “Artificial Intelligence of Things” (AIoT), and has created an emerging sector of Embedded AI (eAI), where all or parts of the AI processing is done on the sensor devices at the edge, rather than sent to the cloud.
-The major drivers for Embedded AI are, increased responsiveness and functionality, reduced data transfer, and increased resilience, security, and privacy.
+This transformation is enabled by the merging of AI and IoT into “Artificial Intelligence of Things” (AIoT), and has created an emerging sector of Embedded AI (eAI), where all or parts of the AI processing are done on the sensor devices at the edge, rather than sent to the cloud.
+The major drivers for Embedded AI are increased responsiveness and functionality, reduced data transfer, and increased resilience, security, and privacy.
 To deliver these benefits, development engineers need to acquire new skills in embedded development and systems design.

+To enter and compete in the AI era, companies are hiring data scientists to build expertise in AI and create value from data.
+This is true for many companies developing embedded systems, for instance, to control water, heat, and air flow in large facilities, large ship engines, or industrial robots, all with the aim of optimizing their products and services.
 However, there is a challenging gap between programming AI in the cloud using tools like Tensorflow, and programming at the edge, where resources are extremely constrained.
-This project will develop methods and tools to migrate AI algorithms from the cloud to a distributed network of AI enabled edge-devices.
-The methods will be demonstrated on several use-cases from the industrial partners.
+This project will develop methods and tools to migrate AI algorithms from the cloud to a distributed network of AI-enabled edge-devices.
+The methods will be demonstrated on several use cases from the industrial partners.

 In a traditional, centralized AI architecture, all the technology blocks would be combined in the cloud or at a single cluster (Edge computing) to enable AI.
 Data collected by IoT, i.e., individual edge-devices, will be sent towards the cloud.
 To limit the amount of data needed to be sent, data aggregation may be performed along the way to the cloud.
 The AI stack, the training, and the later inference, will be performed in the cloud, and results for actions will be transferred back to the relevant edge-devices.
 While the cloud provides complex AI algorithms which can analyse huge datasets fast and efficiently, it cannot deliver true real-time response and data security and privacy may be challenged.